asteurer/spin-migration-guide/Python/README.md

 Notice that the environment variables are formatted `SPIN_VARIABLE_UPPERCASE_VARIABLE_NAME`.
 This is the format required by Spin to read environment variables properly.
 As can be seen in the `spin.toml` file, the Spin application accesses the variables as `lowercase_variable_name`.

+Also notice that the host has the port number after.
+This is important because the signing process will take the characters :80 and radically change the hashes.
+Because spin adds the host header after the fact, we need to match what spin is adding as a header.

 ### Building and running the application: